 - 1. to work closely with it in undertaking their political engagement programs and - to coordinate their political engagement programs with those of the Association.
+[1977, 2023]

-[1977, 2019] - 23.3.1.3 The Association advises and assists locals in undertaking political engagement programs in their local areas.
-[1977, 2019] - 23.3.1.4 The Association provides to locals, upon request, the voting record on educational issues of their respective members of the legislative assembly, when that record is available in Hansard.
-[2001, 2019]
+23.3.1.3 The Association advises and assists locals in undertaking political engagement programs in their local areas.
+[1977, 2023]

+23.3.2.0 Engagement in Provincial Elections

-23.4.0.1 Be it resolved that the Association develop and implement a comprehensive program to engage, mobilize and support Association members across the province in political advocacy leading up to all provincial elections, to be focused on promoting the profession's proposals for priority changes needed in Alberta's public education system.
+23.3.2.1 The Association should develop and implement a comprehensive program to engage, mobilize and support Association members across the province in political advocacy leading up to all provincial elections, to be focused on promoting the profession's proposals for priority changes needed in Alberta's public education system.